olaide-hok/Store-API/README.md

 GET /products?name=ikea&price[lte]=500&sort=price
 ```

-This request fetches products with "phone" in their name, priced at $500 or less, and sorts the results by price.
+This request fetches products with "ikea" in their name, priced at $500 or less, and sorts the results by price.

 ## API Endpoints